 The Environment Department closes it’s eyes to old growth.

 The groundbreaking court case of Fauna and Flora Research Collective Inc (FFRC) v The Secretary to DELWP and VicForests initiated in 2017 argued the state government failed to protect 60% of wet and damp old growth forest in East Gippsland, as the law requires , and until they do, further logging in old growth forest should not proceed.
 The court case came off the back of GECO’s campaign to save the Kuark forest - beautiful old growth forest just south of the Errinundra Plateau in East Gippsland.
 34 areas earmarked for logging were included in the case, including Kuark.
-We worked closely with FFRC for many years resourcing, fundraising, and promoting it.
+We worked closely with FFRC for many years resourcing, fundraising, and promoting the case.
 The industry, threatened by the possibility the case may actually prevent them from illegally logging old growth, started making other plans…

 Previous GECO campaigner Ed Hill in Kuark, 2017.
 Photo credit Rob Blakers.